 - 1. The EA provide guidance in conjunction with the NPPF and PPG setting out when an FRA is required to support a planning application.
 However, a further check should be made against the Newark & Sherwood Development Plan, and supporting information, to ensure that the proposed development is not located in area where, on account of known local flood risk issues, a more extensive approach to support a planning application applies. - 2.
 The functional flood plain in the N&SDC administrative area is defined as follows: - (i) The functional flood plain shall be taken as the land which would naturally flood due to either a main river or ordinary watercourse with an annual probability of 1 in 20 (5% AEP) or greater in any year.
 A plan showing the footprint of the 1 in 20 year (5% AEP) fluvial River Trent flood event upstream of Cromwell Weir and Lock is provided in Appendix B of the Level 1 SFRA Update document.
-This plan takes account of the effects of defences and other flood risk management infrastructure present at the time of its creation (July 2016). - (ii) Elsewhere within the N&SDC administrative area applicants will be required to establish the extent of the functional flood plain by modelling and in consultation with the flood risk authorities taking account of the guidance provided at paragraph 015 of the PPG. - (iii) Land within the footprint of the 1 in 20 year flood would not normally be regarded as functional flood plain if any of the following apply: - (a) the land has an extant planning permission which does not identify the land as being functional flood plain; - (b) The land is already occupied by buildings or infrastructure which can reasonably be defended or is designed to remain operational during a 1 in 20 year flood event.
+This plan takes account of the effects of defences and other flood risk management infrastructure present at the time of its creation (July 2016). - (ii) Elsewhere within the N&SDC administrative area applicants will be required to establish the extent of the functional flood plain by modelling and in consultation with the flood risk authorities taking account of the guidance provided at paragraph 015 of the PPG. - (iii) Land within the footprint of the 1 in 20 year flood would not normally be regarded as functional flood plain where the exceptions identified in the version of the PPG current at the time of application determination apply.
+The exceptions taken from the PPG current at the time of the publication of this SFRA review are as follows: para 015 Ref ID 7-015-20140306: 'Areas which would naturally flood, but which are prevented from doing so by existing defences and infrastructure or solid buildings, will not normally be identified as functional flood plain'.

-- 3. In preparing the SFRA (September 2016) flood risk authorities have been asked to identify any land to be considered for setting aside for Flood Risk Management (FRM) activities.
+- In preparing the SFRA (September 2016) flood risk authorities have been asked to identify any land to be considered for setting aside for Flood Risk Management (FRM) activities.
 Applicants are advised that no such land has specifically been identified for this purpose. - 4.
 The EA now require the application of revised climate change allowances in respect of fluvial flood risks.
 Along the Trent Valley the new allowances have been modelled and the resultant maps are available in Appendix D of this Level 1 SFRA Update document.
 This information can be used to ascertain the impact of the new allowances on a proposed development.
 In other locations, the developer will be required to agree with the EA the impact of the new allowances for fluvial flows on the proposed development. - 5.
 An FRA should consider historical flooding of the site and its immediate vicinity.
 Records of flooding are contained in the N&SDC Level 1 SFRA and also the NCC FRMS.
 Information on subsequent significant floods can be found in reports prepared by the RMAs as required by S19 of the Flood and Water Management Act 2010. - 6.
 The EA require new climate change allowances to be considered when considering how surface water will be managed by new development proposals.
 In areas where, on account of known local flood risk issues, N&SDC have introduced specific polices the flows generated by the development (on application of the 'upper end' allowance on a 1 in 100 year critical storm event) should be contained within the site for eventual discharge to the agreed point of outfall, and at the agreed limiting flow rate.